Sport and Exercise Science (by Research and Thesis) - MSc

 Full details of staff research interests can be found on the School's website.

 Our programmes have been developed and designed to provide students with the required knowledge and skills to work autonomously in the field of sport science and sports therapy.
 The programmes provide opportunities for you to develop and demonstrate both specialist academic and transferable skills such as good communication, problem solving, critical analysis and the ability to work independently to a high standard.
 The programmes also aim to give you the opportunity to build long-term careers within your chosen field.

-The School of Sport and Exercise Sciences has recently invested heavily in its equipment and other resources, and has world-class sports therapy and sport science facilities.
+The School of Sport and Exercise Sciences invests heavily in its equipment and other resources, and has world-class sports therapy and sport science facilities.
 Campus facilities include a 12-couch teaching clinic and state-of-the-art sports science laboratories.
 There is a wide range of equipment, including motorised and non-motorised treadmills, cycle ergometers, an isokinetic dynamometer, and blood and gas analysis equipment.

-There is also a hypoxic environmental chamber based on the Medway campus, and analytical chemistry, respiratory testing and psychobiology laboratories.
-These specialist rooms have been set up with over £700,000 of new equipment, including an anti-gravity treadmill, a 3D video analysis system, 2D force pedals, ultra-sound imaging, near-infrared spectroscopy and a gait analysis system.
+There is also a hypoxic environmental chamber, and analytical chemistry, respiratory testing and psychobiology laboratories.
+These specialist rooms have been set up to include an anti-gravity treadmill, a 3D video analysis system, 2D force pedals, ultra-sound imaging, near-infrared spectroscopy and a gait analysis system.

 The School operates a commercial sports injury and rehabilitation clinic, respiratory clinic and sports performance services to support elite athletes, regional squads and local residents.
 As a postgraduate student, you have the opportunity to develop your professional skills as you work with clients in the clinic and laboratory under staff supervision.